top of page

 • Ask for referrals at least once during each appointment

-Your measurable goals - like number of appointments, retention rate, referrals received - should reflect your current book of business.
+Your measurable goals - like the number of appointments, retention rate, referrals received - should reflect your current book of business.

 Insurance agency team meets in conference room to plan their customer insurance review process.

-Since we’ve been setting appointments for insurance agents for over 15 years, we’ve learned a lot and have actually developed a formula to help you figure out how many appointments you should be setting depending on the size of your book of business and your retention rate.
+Since we’ve been setting appointments for insurance agents for over 15 years, we’ve learned a lot and have developed a formula to help you figure out how many appointments you should be setting depending on the size of your book of business and your retention rate.

 The plan will show you exactly how many…